-Corpo rate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed PRINC IPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT 1.1 A listed entity should disclose: the fact that we follow this recommendation: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. and information about the respective roles and responsibilities of our board and management (including those matters expressly reserved to the board and those delegated to management): in our Corporate Governance Statement on pages 6 and 7 and in our Board Charter which is available at this URL on our website: anz.com/corporategovernance 1.2 A listed entity should: the fact that we follow this recommendation: undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and in our Corporate Governance Statement on pages 12 and 19 (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-1.3 A listed entity should have a written agreement with each director and senior executive setting the fact that we follow this recommendation: out the terms of their appointment.
-1.4 The company secretary of a listed entity should be accountable directly to the board, through the the fact that we follow this recommendation: chair, on all matters to do with the proper functioning of the board.
+Corpo orate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: PRING PRINCIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT 1.1 A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. and we have disclosed a copy of our board charter at: anz.com/corporategovernance 1.2 A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.